PhilWaldmann/openrecord/docs/definition.md

 # Model Definition

-OpenRecord allows you to define your models in multiple ways.
+OPENRECORD allows you to define your models in multiple ways.
-The easiest and quickest way is to let OpenRecord define your models for you.
+The easiest and quickest way is to let OPENRECORD define your models for you.
 Use the `autoLoad` config like in the [setup example](setup.md).

-An OpenRecord model, in contrast to a typical OOP class, consists of 3 parts:
+An OPENRECORD model, in contrast to a typical OOP class, consists of 3 parts:
 1. static methods (e.g. `find`, `sort`, `deleteAll`, ...)
 2. instance methods (e.g. `save`, `delete`, ...)
 3. definition methods (e.g. `validatedPresenceOf`, `hasMany`, `isParanoid`, ...)